dbmdz/solr-ocrhighlighting/docs/indexing.md

 # Indexing OCR documents

-**If you want to store the OCR in the index itself** you can skip this section: Just put the OCR content in the field and submit it to Solr for indexing.
+!!! note "If you want to store the OCR in the index itself you can all but _skip this section_"
+    Just put the OCR content in the field and submit it to Solr for indexing.
 We recommend using the space-efficient [MiniOCR format](./formats.md#miniocr) if you decide to go this way.

-Indexing OCR documents without storing the actual content in the index is also relatively simple:
+Indexing OCR documents without storing the actual content in the index is relatively simple:
 When building the index document, instead of putting  the actual OCR content into the field, you use a **source pointer**.
 This pointer will tell the plugin from which location to load the OCR content during indexing and highlighting.